 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 2071 7558 228 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 4,216 \$ 4,398 \$ 2,278 H2A P) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 148 639 10 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 8,563 \$ 10,073 \$ 10,681
+Less Than Full-time Undergrad H2A n) Number of students in line a who ha and who were awarded institutional in scholarship or grant aid (exclude the awarded athletic awards and tuition) non-need-based se who were 6980 239 H2A Average dollar amount of institutional scholarship and grant aid awarded to \$ 4,364 \$ 2,292 H2A Number of students in line a who we institutional non-need-based athletic grant 675 23 H2A q) Average dollar amount of institutiona athletic scholarships and grants awa line p \$ 9,954 \$ 8,239